vasighiz/AI-Engineering-in-Production/case-studies/example-agent/README.md

 ## 1. Scenario

 Authorized partners send service requests by email.
-The messages may contain attachments, multiple service locations, regional requirements, missing fields, conflicting values, or vague proposal instructions.
+The messages may contain attachments, multiple service requirements, missing fields, conflicting values, or vague proposal instructions.

 The Example Agent turns this unstructured material into a typed, validated, auditable request package.
 Later stages may query or create business records, wait for prerequisites and approvals, submit a proposal request, and prepare a response.